-My decision to resign from the panel was consistent with long-held views about the individual responsibilities of a professional, which I believe go beyond an obligation to satisfy the demands of an immediate employer.
-As a professional:
+My decision to resign from the panel was consistent with long-held views about the individual responsibilities of a professional, which I believe go beyond an obligation to satisfy the demands of an imme-

-■ I am responsible for my own actions and cannot rely on any external authority to make my decisions for me.
+I am responsible for my own actions and cannot rely on any external authority to make my decisions for me.

-■ I cannot ignore ethical and moral issues.
+■ I cannot ignore ethical and moral is-sues.
 I must devote some of my energy to deciding whether the task that I have been given is of benefit to society.